 Sensor is fully factory-tested and calibrated prior to delivery and is supplied with its own Calibration Certificate, providing direct traceability to the National Institute of Standards and Technology.
-Periodic recalibration is recommended in order to maintain the highest quality of measurement.
-Patton's Medical recommends that you have your Sensor recalibrated every 2 years and replaced every 5 years.
-Patton's Medical offers a re-calibration and exchange sensor program.
+Periodic replacement is recommended in order to maintain the highest quality of measurement.
+Pattons Medical recommends that you have your Sensor replaced every 2 years.